 Salman Ahmed Shaikh

-Institution of family is highly respected in Islam.
-Women are indispensable part of this institution.
+The institution of family is highly respected in Islam.
+Women are an indispensable part of this institution.
 As per Islamic worldview, mental and physical capabilities that we enjoy are the blessings of Allah and we hold them as a trust.
 Therefore, based on the differences in these mental and physical capabilities alone, no one is superior and powerful in the eyes of Allah.

 As per Islam, following is a brief summary of women rights.